xrdocs/ncs5500/_tutorials/coexistence-between-bfd-over-bundle-and-bfd-over-logical-bundle.md

 | IH    | State Inherit                                                                                                           |

-As we discussed above, in the Inherited mode BLB will always create a virtual session and never a BFD session with real packets.
+As we discussed above, we can see that in the Inherit mode, BLB will always create a virtual session and never a BFD session with real packets.

 ### Logical Mode

+Let us verify the behaviour in the logical mode.
+We will change the configuration of the coexistence mode as logical in place of inherit.

 <div class="highlighter-rouge">
 <pre class="highlight">